JumpKingPlus/JumpKingPlus/docs/workshop/documentation.md

 The yellowish color defines a custom hitbox added with JumpKingPlus.

 ### Screens
-The screen folder contains images such as background, foreground, midground, scrolling images and masks.
+The screen folder contains textures such as background, foreground, midground, scrolling images and masks.

 #### Background
 The background is usually used for skies or gradients to put back on a certain or multiple screens.